childsj3ATWIT/CloudFinal/README.md

 ## HOW TO RUN

 ### Prerequisites:
-- Docker and Docker Compose installed
+- Docker Desktop installed

 ### Step 1: Clone the repository
 - Download the project

 ### Step 2: Build and launch all services
+- Change Directory into the CloudProject folder
 - docker compose up --build

 This launches: